ixy-languages/ixy.ml/doc/memory.md

 * Descriptors between `head` and `tail` point to empty `pkt_buf`s waiting to be written to by the NIC.
 * Descriptors between `tail` and `head` point to filled `pkt_buf`s that are ready to be received by the driver.

+### Setup phase

+During rx setup the driver initializes a number of rx queues.
+Each queue maintains its own mempool as well as its own descriptor ring.
+The descriptor ring gets filled with empty packet buffers.
+Head and tail pointers are set to the same value; in our case `0`.
+The queues additionally need to maintain a mapping from descriptor ring index to packet buffer since the rx descriptor itself only contains the physical address of the packet buffer and this physical address gets overwritten by the NIC during the write-back phase. ixy uses the `virtual_addresses` array in its queue while ixy.ml calls this array `pkt_bufs`.

+`pkt_bufs.(i)` contains the `pkt_buf` described by the rx descriptor in `descriptors.(i)`.

+### Active phase

+After everything has been set up, control flow returns to the user program.
+The user program periodically calls `rx_batch` to receive a batch of packets.

+`rx_batch` walks the descriptor ring and checks every descriptor's `DD` bit.
+If this bit is set, we know that the NIC has placed a packet in the buffer the descriptor points to.
+Once we have reached a descriptor whose `DD` bit isn't set, we have reached the first empty descriptor, i.e. the head.

+Now we can receive all packets between tail and head.
+To prepare the packet for the user program we need to set its size.
+The NIC stored the packet's size in the size field of the descriptor.
+After fetching the size, the packet buffer's `size` field is updated.
+Now the packet is done and its spot in the descriptor ring needs to be filled with a new empty packet buffer.

+Now we just need to update the tail pointer to tell the hardware up to which point there are empty buffers in the ring.
+We only update the tail pointer once to prevent unnecessary overhead from repeated PCIe transactions.

+Note that ixy employs a slightly different rx strategy: ixy scans each descriptor and immediately receives it, if its `DD` bit is set, while ixy.ml walks the entire ring until it hits an empty descriptor.

+Both ixy and ixy.ml additionally check a descriptors `EOP` (end of packet) bit before receiving.
+If this bit is not set, the packet did not fit into the 2 KiB packet buffer and had to be split up.
+Currently neither ixy nor ixy.ml support jumbo frames.
+This check is not strictly necessary, since the 82599's default `MAXFRS` (max frame size) is 1518 (Ethernet default) and `JUMBOEN` (enable jumbo frames) is disabled by default.

 ## Transmit flow